Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 - *AreaWeaponBooster:* A second kind of "weapon booster" power-up that players can deploy at a specific location, and any team members within the radius of the `AreaWeaponBooster` will have the weapon booster applied.
     - This is an example of a nested complex value type.

 For the `WeaponBooster`, we only need one NetworkVariable to handle synchronizing everyone with any currently active player-local `WeaponBooster`.
-However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that could, at any given moment, deploy one a `AreaWeaponBooster`?
+However, with the `AreaWeaponBooster` we must consider what happens if you have 8 team members that can, at any given moment, deploy one a `AreaWeaponBooster`?
 It would require, at a minimum, a list of all deployed and currently active `AreaWeaponBooster`s.
 For this task, we will use a `NetworkList` as opposed to a `NetworkVariable`.

 First, let's review over the below `PlayerState` additions along with the `WeaponBooster` structure (complex value type):